awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 For basic health, these metrics are published every five minutes and can be monitored with graphs in the environment management console\.
 With enhanced health, the Elastic Beanstalk health agent reports metrics to Elastic Beanstalk every 10 seconds\.
 Elastic Beanstalk uses the metrics provided by the health agent to determine the health status of each instance in the environment and, combined with other [factors](#health-enhanced-factors), to determine the overall health of the environment\.

-The overall health of the environment can be viewed in real time in the environment dashboard, and is published to CloudWatch by Elastic Beanstalk every 60 seconds\.
+The overall health of the environment can be viewed in real time in the environment overview page of the Elastic Beanstalk console, and is published to CloudWatch by Elastic Beanstalk every 60 seconds\.
 You can view detailed metrics reported by the health agent in real time with the [eb health](health-enhanced-ebcli.md) command in the [EB CLI](eb-cli3.md)\.

 For an additional charge, you can choose to publish individual instance and environment\-level metrics to CloudWatch every 60 seconds\.
 Metrics published to CloudWatch can then be used to create [monitoring graphs](environment-health-console.md#environment-health-console-customize) in the [environment management console](environments-console.md)\.